-Pork chops and apples is one of those dishes that pops into my mind every fall.
+Pork chops and apples is one of those dishes that pop into my mind every fall.
 Love It!
-I make it a little different each time, but this is the core pan seared pork chops and and apples recipe that I use.
-Let’s make it!
+I make it a little different each time, but this is the core pan-seared pork chops and apples recipe that I use.
+Let's make it!

 I Know You're Thinking...